mrajkarnikar/project_01/ProjectProposal.md

 # Research Questions to Answer
 How things have changed over time for different factor mentioned above

 # Datasets to be used

-kaggle
+kaggle and many more

 # Rough Breakdown of tasks

 2 Trends per person

 Per Trend
 - find api to use
 - use api to import data to df
 - clean and format
 - perform analysis
 - plot
 - build dashboard
 - use simulation if applicable
 - write report that includes trend conslusion/result
 - write presentation

+# Timelines/Due Date

+- Research - 25% -  4/7
+- Implementation - 55%  - 4/11
+- Writeup / Presentation - 20% - 4/13
+- Dry Run of presentation - 10% - 4/15